etcd-io/etcd/Documentation/cluster-discovery.md

 ## Using discovery.etcd.io

-### Create a Token
+### Create a Discovery URL

-To use the discovery API, you must first create a token for your etcd cluster.
-Visit [https://discovery.etcd.io/new](https://discovery.etcd.io/new) to create a new token.
+To use the discovery API, you must first create a unique discovery URL for your etcd cluster.
+Visit [https://discovery.etcd.io/new](https://discovery.etcd.io/new) to create a new discovery URL.

-You can inspect the list of peers by viewing `https://discovery.etcd.io/<token>`.
+You can inspect the list of peers by viewing `https://discovery.etcd.io/<cluster id>`.

 ### Start etcd With the Discovery Flag